Stewart is a Principal Engineer at AWS working on Amazon Linux.

-The postings on this site are my own and don’t necessarily represent IBM’s positions, strategies or opinions.
-I do not speak for IBM.
+The postings on this site are my own and don’t necessarily represent any current or former employer’s positions, strategies or opinions.
+I do not speak for my current or previous employers.

-Stewart currently works for IBM in the Linux Technology Center on OPAL, the OpenPOWER Abstraction Layer – open source firmware for POWER systems.
-He’s also the Vice Chair of the Technical Steering Committee of the OpenPOWER Foundation and sits in several working groups.
+Stewart previously worked for IBM in the Linux Technology Center on OPAL, the OpenPOWER Abstraction Layer – open source firmware for POWER systems.
+He’s help the position of Vice Chair of the Technical Steering Committee of the OpenPOWER Foundation and sat in several working groups.

 Prior to joining Percona, Stewart worked at Rackspace on the Drizzle database server focusing on getting it through a critical milestone of a stable Generally Available (GA) release.
 Prior to Rackspace, he worked on Drizzle as a member of the CTO Labs group inside Sun Microsystems.